AT&T Internet price changes after 12 months

 Actual rates of AT&T Internet by plan

-The AT&T Fiber 1000 plan costs $80 per month after the first 12 months of service.
-Including WiFi fees, the final bill is typically $90.
-New customers can sign up for $60 ($70 including fees), at a $20 per month discount for the first year.
+The AT&T Fiber 1000 plan cost $80 per month after the first 12 months of service, making it the cheapest AT&T plan.
+Including Wi-Fi fees, the final bill was typically $90.
+New customers could sign up for $60 ($70 including fees), at a $20 per month discount for the first year.

-The middle-tier AT&T Fiber 300 plan costs $65 per month after the 12 month new customer discount expires, for a total bill of $75 including the WiFi fee.
-The final cost is 44% higher than the $45 advertised price for new customers.
+The middle-tier AT&T Fiber 300 plan cost $65 per month after the 12 month new customer discount expired, for a total bill of $75 including the Wi-Fi fee.
+The final cost was 44% higher than the $45 advertised price for new customers.

-The base AT&T Fiber 300 plan increases to a cost of $55 per month after the first year of service, which adds up to $65 per month including WiFi fees.
-The final price represents a relatively large 57% increase on the $35 per month (pre-fees) sign-up rate, which is currently AT&T’s most affordable consumer-grade plan.
+The base AT&T Fiber 300 plan increased to a cost of $55 per month after the first year of service, which added up to $65 per month including Wi-Fi fees.
+The final price represented a relatively large 57% increase on the $35 per month (pre-fees) sign-up rate, which was AT&T’s most affordable consumer-grade plan at that time.

-AT&T alternatives like Earthlink and Ziply Fiber expanded rapidly in 2021, thanks to increased demand for fast home internet during Covid-19.
+AT&T alternatives like Earthlink and Ziply Fiber are expanding rapidly in 2022, thanks to increased demand for fast home internet during Covid-19.

 As a result, you might be able to cut off AT&T and switch to a faster, cheaper internet provider.